 People-pleasing as an attempt to appear “less difficult” is a silent struggle that I am always managing.
 It takes form in small ways that often go unnoticed.
 For example, if I go to dinner with friends, I rarely make a suggestion on where to dine; I try to “go with the flow.”

 I recently read Whoopi Goldberg’s memoir, and in it, she shares that as a kid, when she would ask her mom deep existential questions about concepts like spirituality, her mother would ask her, “Why do you want to know?
 Are you asking to form your own opinion?”
-I think this is such an interesting way to foster a child’s ability to listen to their voice within and to have confidence in their own thoughts and opinions.
+I think this is such a brilliant way to foster a child’s ability to listen to their voice within and to have confidence in their own thoughts and opinions.

-Living in the awareness of the constant truth within requires consistent self-reflection and self-care.
+Living in the awareness of the constant truth within, requires consistent self-reflection and self-care.
 It’s about recognizing the moments when we compromise our values and understanding why we do so.
 By turning inward and prioritizing our inner peace, we can better navigate our relationships and life challenges.
 This journey of self-awareness is ongoing, but it’s essential for maintaining our emotional health and staying true to who we are.

 Leave a comment